Efficient Test-Time Adaptation through Latent Subspace Coefficients Search: Experiments

 \subsection{Main Results and Analyses}

-In this section, we evaluate our proposed TED method on two tasks: IC and KWS, comparing it against state-of-the-art TTA methods.
+In this section, we evaluate our proposed ELaTTA method on two tasks, IC and KWS, and compare it with state-of-the-art TTA methods.
 The primary focus is to assess the effectiveness of our method in handling distribution shifts, while maintaining efficiency and stability during TTA.
 The results highlight the superior performance of our approach across diverse datasets and tasks.